-If the patient has already lost bone structure from previously removed teeth and requires regeneration prior to implants, the procedure is very different.
+If New York City patients have already lost bone structure from previously removed teeth and requires regeneration prior to implants, the procedure is very different.
 As an analogy, pretend the wood floor (bone) under a carpet (gum tissue) has a large hole.
 The carpet is now displaced into the wood floor.
 The furniture in the room (pressure from other forces; lips, cheeks, eating) also resides over the hole and places pressure in that spot.
 In order to restore the hole, the wood floor would need rigid struts to bridge the gap in the floor.
 A non-rigid material would not be able to withstand the pressure from the carpet and furniture and would collapse.
 This is often the situation with bone regeneration for implants (guided bone regeneration- GBR).

 When bone is lost after tooth removal, this is analogous to the hole in the wood floor.
 To regenerate the bone, materials are used to maintain the desired shape of the bone under the gums, and a bone graft is placed within that shape.
 The shape can best be maintained using rigid materials/barriers that are non-resorbable.
 Non-resorbable materials mean that they are not absorbed by the body and will need to be removed during a secondary procedure.
 Resorbable materials are used when the amount of bone missing is minimal (a very small hole in the floor).
 Over time, resorbable materials become compressed from the pressure of the gum tissue, lips, etc, and the desired result is not obtained.